 If coming by car park at the free parking lot next to Shinzanso.

 In the off-season the parking lot doesn't usually fill up, in summer it's almost always full by 9-10pm the night before.
 If it's full you can park at the upper ropeway parking lots which are also free.
-(We arrived at 23:30 on Friday and it was full)
+(We arrived at 23:30 on Friday and it was full.
+They usually have a parking attendant that will close the access)

-You can also end this hike in Kamikochi through Dakesawa or Karasawa (read more here) or continue on to Gendarme (read more here).
+You can also end this hike in Kamikochi through Dakesawa or Karasawa (read here) or continue on to Gendarme (read here).

 Trail description